AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

   * `new_src_ip` - (Optional) The changed source IP address when all specified qualifier conditions meet.
 One of the rule fields must be specified for this rule to take effect.
   * `new_src_port` - (Optional) The translated destination port when all specified qualifier conditions meet.
 One of the rule field must be specified for this rule to take effect.
   * `exclude_rtb` - (Optional) This field specifies which VPC private route table will not be programmed with the default route entry.
-* `tag_list` - (Optional) Instance tag of cloud provider.
-Only supported for AWS, Azure, AzureGov, AWSGov, AWSChina and AzureChina.
-Example: ["key1:value1", "key2:value2"].
 * `enable_active_mesh` - (Optional) Switch to enable/disable [Active Mesh Mode](https://docs.aviatrix.com/HowTos/activemesh_faq.html) for Spoke Gateway.
 Valid values: true, false.
 Default value: false.
 * `storage_name` (Optional) Specify a storage account.
 Required if `cloud_type` is 2048 (AzureChina).
 Removed in Provider version 2.21.0+.

+The following arguments are deprecated:

+* `manage_transit_gateway_attachment` - (Optional) Enable to manage spoke-to-Aviatrix transit gateway attachments using the **aviatrix_spoke_gateway** resource with the below `transit_gw` attribute.
+If this is set to false, attaching this spoke to transit gateways must be done using the **aviatrix_spoke_transit_attachment** resource.
+Valid values: true, false.
+Default value: true.
+Available in provider R2.17+.
+* `transit_gw` - (Optional) Specify the Aviatrix transit gateways to attach this spoke gateway to.
+Format is a comma separated list of transit gateway names.
+For example: "transit-gw1,transit-gw2".
+* `tag_list` - (Optional) Instance tag of cloud provider.
+Only supported for AWS, Azure, AzureGov, AWSGov, AWSChina and AzureChina.
+Example: ["key1:value1", "key2:value2"].

 ## Import